prismelabs/prismeanalytics.com/docs/docs/01-get-started/01-what-is-prisme-analytics.md

 * Visualize data

-There are [plenty of Web Analytics tools](https://en.wikipedia.org/wiki/List_of_web_analytics_software) such as Google Analytics and Matomo but Prisme Analytics approach is **[unique](../07-philosophy.md)**.
+There are [plenty of Web Analytics tools](https://en.wikipedia.org/wiki/List_of_web_analytics_software) such as Google Analytics and Matomo but Prisme Analytics approach is **unique**.

 ## Users Privacy In Mind

-Next, Prisme Analytics is designed with users privacy in mind.
+Prisme Analytics is designed with users privacy in mind.
 We don't collect personally identifiable information (PII) and we minimize data collection to the strict necessary.

+We're GDPR compliant, you don't have to add a cookie banner to your website nor consult your legal team.

 ## Deeply Open Source